 Griffith Park boasts two trails; the 4 kilometre Griffith Observatory West Trail and the 3 kilometre Brush Canyon Trail.
 The Griffith Observatory West Trail allows the hiker to look out over the Hollywood Sign, Los Angeles Basin and Griffith Observatory during their trek.
 Meanwhile, the Brush Canyon Trail allows the hiker to get away from it all; this path is not quite as popular as many other routes, so there is a good chance one will have it to themselves for long stretches.
 It also offers great scenery, such as views over Mount Hollywood Drive.

 The Santa Monica Mountains Waterfall Trek follows the Escondido Canyon as far as the spectacular, 15 metre-high Escondido Falls.
 The journey there and back covers 6.7 kilometres.
-A word to the wise; this gently sloping path traverses Escondido Canyon Creek repeatedly, so if the weather has been wet the hiker may wish to bring a change of footwear.
+A word to the wise; this gently sloping path traverses Escondido Canyon Creek repeatedly, so if the weather has been wet the hiker may wish to bring a change of footwear, which is advisable while walking in LA.
 Eventually, one will find themselves at the bottom of the Escondido Falls.
 Here, there is a pool which is ideal for cooling down.
 For a better view of the Falls, climb up the side to the upper level, at just under 30.5 metres-high.